rbino/svd4zig/README.md

   post](https://scattered-thoughts.net/writing/mmio-in-zig) from the original authors)

 New features:
-- Compatible with zig 0.8
 - Unused bits are manually aligned to 8 bit boundaries to avoid incurring in [this bug](https://github.com/ziglang/zig/issues/2627)
-- Assorted bugfixes

 The entire specification is not completely supported yet, feel free to send pull requests to flesh out the parts of the specification that are missing for your project.